thomasbattram/thesis/index/thesis.utf8.md

 Relationships between each characteristic and effect size were assessed using linear regression, fitting the standardised effect size as the dependent variable and the characteristic as the independent variable.
 The standardised effect sizes were rank normalised to ensure normality and remove the impact of outliers.

-### Enrichment tests
+### Enrichment tests {#enrichment-tests-04}
+Assessment of enrichment of DMPs amongst various genomic regions was carried out to help understand whether selecting regions to measure could maximise EWAS yield.
 Locus Overlap Analysis (LOLA) [@Sheffield2016] was used to assess whether DMPs identified in the EWAS Catalog were enriched for 25 chromatin states and 167 transcription factor binding sites in 127 different cell types comprising 30 distinct tissues.
 These data were generated by the Roadmap Epigenomics Project [@Kundaje2015] and ENCODE [@Dunham2012].

-Five different groups of DMPs were defined for the enrichment analyses.
-Group A comprised all sites associated with any complex trait at the conventional P-value threshold used in EWAS, P < 1x10^-7^.
-As multiple EWAS were conducted, DMPs in group B were defined as being associated with any complex trait at a stricter P-value threshold, defined as the conventional threshold divided by the number of EWAS included in the analyses, P < 1.3e-10.
-DMPs replicated at P < 1x10^-4^ in any other EWAS of the same trait comprised group C. Group D and E were equivalent to groups A and B, except were restricted to DMPs identified in whole blood.
+Five different groups of DMPs were defined for the enrichment analyses:

+* Group A - all sites associated with any complex trait at the conventional P-value threshold used in EWAS, P < 1x10^-7^.
+* Group B - a subset of group A, all sites associated with any complex trait at a more stringent threshold, P < 1.3e-10.
+Multiple EWAS were conducted to produce the results in the database and so the stricter threshold of group B aimed to limit the false discovery rate by taking into account the multiple EWAS.
+* Group C - DMPs replicated at P < 1x10^-4^ in any other EWAS of the same trait.
+* Group D - a subset of group A, but restricted to results from studies where DNA methylation was measured in whole blood.
+* Group E - a subset of group B, but restricted to results from studies where DNA methylation was measured in whole blood.

 To assess enrichment, LOLA performs Fisher's exact test and generates an odds ratio that can be interpreted as the odds of the DMPs being within an annotation divided by the odds of the DMPs not being within an annotation.
 Genomic annotations may differ by CG content and thus a differential CG content of regions containing the DMPs of interest and the background group of CpG sites might bias enrichment estimates.
 Thus, background sites were matched on CG content before the analysis.